Hardangerfjord & Classic Norway in a Nutshell® by Fjord Tours

 • Day 7 » Return to UK

-Depending on your departure time, you may have some more time to explore Oslo today before heading back to the airport to catch your flight home.
+Depending on your departure time, you may have some more time to explore Bergen today before heading back to the airport to catch your flight home.

 Meals: Breakfast